 Facts:

 Located in Washington’s largest state park, this ski spot is deep in the Selkirk Mountains, northeast of Spokane.
-Located on the same storm track as the Cascade ski resorts, Mt Spokane receives quite a bit of the white stuff but due to its geographic position, they also receive a drier form of snow.
-And, with the resort getting approval to expand, there will be a lot more terrain to tackle as well.
+Located on the same storm track as the Cascade ski resorts, Mt.
+Spokane receives quite a bit of the white stuff, but due to its geographic position, they also receive a drier form of snow.
+And, with the resort’s expansion project just a few years ago, there is an additional 279 acres serviced by a new triple chairlift to tackle as well.

 Facts: